datalust/seq-api/README.md

   Console.WriteLine(matched.RenderedMessage);
 ```

-For a more complete example, see the [seq-tail app included in the source](https://github.com/continuousit/seq-api/blob/master/example/SeqTail/Program.cs);

 Status
 ------

 This library is under active development.

-The entity types etc. are complete: they're the same ones Seq uses internally.
+* The entity types etc. are complete: they're the same ones Seq uses internally.

-The helper classes such as `SeqApiClient` are under development and may change substantially. `SeqApiClient` is intended to be a bare-bones, nuts-and-bolts interface to the API.
-Some friendly higher-level operations will be wrapped around this.
+* The helper classes such as `SeqConnection` and `SeqApiClient` are evolving and may change in response to feedback (and PRs!).